nilsso/nilsso.github.io/content/pages/games/stationeers/index.md

 ### Tracking with a MIPS program

 In total, the non-MIPS solution uses 6 powered chips.
-Using a MIPS programmed IC10 chip eliminates the two logic reader chips, the two math chips and one of the memory chips.
-This reduces the number of powered chips from 6 to 3, so not only is the physical setup simpler (don't need to manually set the sensor modes) but its also more energy efficient.
-However it does require a computer with an IC editing motherboard, the later requiring electrum.
+Using a MIPS programmed IC10 chip reduces this to two memory chips and two batch writers, which both is more energy efficient and easy to setup.
+You can also use a single sensor this way, as the IC10 chip can change the `Mode` parameter on its own.

-The setup of the sensors and the panels is the same as the non-MIPS solution, but the batch writers now pull input from their corresponding memory chips.
-The `Setting` variables for the memory chips (the horizontal angle and vertical percentage) are written by the MIPS program.
+The setup of the sensors and the panels is the same as the non-MIPS solution, except we only use the sensor that's on the ground, and the batch writers now pull input from their corresponding memory chips.
+The `Setting` parameters for the memory chips (the horizontal angle and vertical percentage) are written by the MIPS program.

 #### Logic chips